-Offerors must submit one (1) original and three (3) copies of their proposal, in writing, to the procurement officer in a sealed package.
+Offerors must submit Four (4) hard copies (one original & three copies) of their proposal, in writing, and TWO CDs containing electronic copies of the entire proposal.
+One CD will contain the transmittal information and the technical proposal.
+One CD will contain the cost proposal.
+The proposal response should be addressed to the procurement officer in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
-The sealed proposal package(s) must be addressed as follows: